Connect with us

 A Malaysian firm, Koto Housing Ltd., says it can build a three-bedroom bungalow in 14 days using prefabricated building technology, which is gaining popularity in Kenya.

-The firm has adopted the expandable polystyrene (EPS) technology that enables it to build a bungalow in about two weeks – with a maisonette taking a maximum of three months to complete.
+The firm has adopted the expandable polystyrene (EPS) technology that enables it to build a bungalow in about two weeks – with a maisonette taking up to three months to complete.

 “In Malasyia, where we are adopting this method from, they have completed a similar house in seven days,” said Moses Nderitu, Koto Housing Kenya Ltd’s project manager.

-According to Mr Nderitu, having a team of about eight workers for just two weeks instead of six months (for a conventional building project) saves home-owners loads of cash in terms of labour fees.
+According to Mr Nderitu, having a team of about eight workers for just two weeks instead of six months saves homeowners loads of cash in terms of labour fees.

 How Koto Works: